-The IRS can process e-file returns faster and with fewer errors.
+The IRS can process e-file returns faster and with fewer errors than non-electronic options.
 This means quicker refunds and less contact with the IRS.
 Who doesn’t like that?
-IRS e-file provides proof of receipt within 24-48 hours of sending the return to the IRS.
+IRS e-file provides proof of receipt within 24-48 hours of sending the tax return to the IRS.
 Individual and business clients can e-file a balance due return and schedule an electronic funds transfer (EFT) from their account for any date.

-Processing of e-file returns is faster and more accurate than the processing of paper returns.
-However, as with a paper return you are responsible for making sure your return contains accurate information and is timely filed.
+Processing of e-file returns is also faster and more accurate than the processing of paper returns.
+However, as with a paper return, you are responsible for making sure your return contains accurate information and is filed in a timely manner.
 The chance of being audited does not differ whether you e-file or file by paper.

-Using direct deposit to receive your income tax refund is quick, safe and there is no risk of a paper check getting lost or stolen.
+Using direct deposit to receive your income tax refund is quick and safe, and there is no risk of a paper check getting lost or stolen.
 It is easy to choose this delivery method whether you use a tax preparer or file your own taxes.

 A great direct deposit option is to split your refund into multiple accounts.
 Account types where refunds can be directed include checking, savings, health, education, and certain retirement accounts.
 You can direct your refund to any of these account types with a U.S. financial institution as long as your financial institution accepts direct deposits for that account type and you provide valid routing and accounting numbers for the accounts.

-If you need assistance filing your taxes contact us for one of our tax professionals help today!
+If you need assistance filing your taxes, contact us one of the tax professionals at HBP for help today!